dbafromthecold/MigrateDatabaseInContainer/README.md

 The daemon.json file needs to be dropped here: - C:\ProgramData\docker\config
 <br>
 Warning!
-This will remote connections to your Docker instance.
+This will allow remote connections to your Docker instance.
 This is insecure and should only be used in a development environment